andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 # What?

 !SLIDE bullets small
 # Node?
 * A set of libraries on top of Google V8
-* Focused on doing networking right
+* Focused on doing networking right, Async IO
 * Using a single thread

 !SLIDE